Holidays Calendar for November 11, 2024

 • 1940 The first aircraft carrier strike in history was launched by the Royal Navy on the Italian fleet at Taranto.

-• 1930 Albert Einstein and Leó Szilárd obtained a patent for their invention, known as the Einstein refrigerator.
-The Swedish company Electrolux bought the up the patents and constructed few other units that forced out the Einstein refrigerators.
+• 1930 Albert Einstein and Leó Szilárd obtained a patent for their invention, known as the Einstein–Szilard or Einstein refrigerator.
+The three working fluids in the design were water, ammonia, and butane.

 • 1918 Emperor Charles I of Austria relinquished power and moved to Castle Eckartsau, east of Vienna.
 The next day the independent Republic of German-Austria was proclaimed.